 You'll be amazed at how delightful it is to see children's unfolding moral development in the RE classroom.
 If you've never taught before, that's OK; our experienced lead teachers will be on hand to guide the lessons.

-Organizers and Assistants for Multigenerational Services
+Helpers for Multigenerational Services

 We have services for all ages several times a year.
 Usually a potluck or fundraising lunch follows each Multigenerational Service.
 Volunteers to help with the services and the potlucks are needed.

 We need help with playground supervision before and after services each week.
 Children remain on the playground until 12:30 p.m., when they return to the care of their parents.

 Each week we provide a snack and drink for children during their lessons.
 The DRE will purchase all snacks; the snack coordinator is responsible for bringing the snacks to the RE wing from the kitchen and setting things up for the classes.
 After RE classes, the volunteer cleans up the table and takes food and dishes back to the kitchen.